Computer Use Rules and Guidelines

 - Patrons must sign in with their own library card number at the designated public access computers.
 Patrons are given one hour computer sessions.
 If no one is waiting to use a computer, session time may be automatically extended and patrons may have multiple sessions per day.

-- If no computers are available, patrons should make a reservation for the next available PC.
-A computer on the table outside the adult computer room is set up to make reservations and a second reservation station is near the Children’s information desk, serving children’s and young adult public access computers.
+- If no computers are available, adult patrons can ask a reference librarian to make a reservation for the next available PC.
+In the Children’s area, a reservation station is near the information desk for this purpose; it serves the children’s and young adult public access computers.
 Please note the time and computer number assigned when you make a reservation.